August 12, 2020

 If a different year is stated, e. g.
 Incoterms® 1980, then respective terms apply.

-Crane Worldwide Logistics created an Incoterms® 2020 PDF file to help better understand these changes.
+Don't get confused by Incoterms terminology!
+Crane Worldwide Logistics created an Incoterms® 2020 PDF chart to help better understand these changes.
+Reach out if we can provide further support!